joef551/camel-cql/readme.md

 The [Client](#client) bean is a thread-safe component that is used by the CQL component for accessing a Cassandra cluster, a keyspace within the cluster, and any tables within the keyspace.
 You can define any number of client beans, and the CQL component will automatically inject itself with all the client beans that it locates within its application context.
 So there is no need to explicitly wire the CQL component to the client beans.

 The CQL endpoint's URI is used to identify the target client bean.
 For example, a URI endpoint of `cql:user` specifies the client bean with an id of "user", which may logically be used for accessing the "user" table in a Cassandra keyspace.
 Also see [Client Mapper](#clientmapper) for using ant-style pattern matching to identify a client bean.
+Using a Camel [property place holder](http://camel.apache.org/properties.html), such as `cql:{{client}}` , you can make the endpoint that much more dynamically configurable.

-Each client bean that you define must be assigned one or more [CQL statements](#cqlstatement), which can be any combination of SELECT, UPDATE, DELETE, and INSERT CQL statements.
-A CQL endpoint's incoming request message (i.e., Camel in-message) specifies a method, as well as zero or more input parameters (key:value pairs).
-The combination of specified method and input parameters is used to identify which of the client's CQL statements are to be used for the corresponding request message.
-The method is specified in the Camel Exchange's input message via a header called, "**metis.cassandra.method**".
-If that header is not present, the client will fall back on a default method.
-The default method can be either injected into the client or you can have the client choose a default method based on its injected CQL statements.
+Each client bean that you define must be assigned one or more [CQL statements](#cqlstatement), which can be any combination of SELECT, UPDATE, DELETE, and INSERT CQL query methods.
+A CQL endpoint's incoming request message (i.e., Camel in-message's body) specifies one of the four query methods, as well as zero or more input parameters (key:value pairs).
+The combination of specified query method and input parameters is used to identify which of the client's CQL statements are to be used for the corresponding request message.
+The query method is specified in the Camel Exchange's input message via a header called, "**metis.cassandra.method**".
+If that header is not present, the client will fall back on a default query method.
+The default query method can be either injected into the client or you can have the client choose a default method based on its injected CQL statements.
 You can inject the default method via the 'defaultMethod' property.
 For example:

 ```xml
 <bean id="user" class="org.metis.cassandra.Client">